-The UPnP (Universal Plug and Play) protocol allows applications or host devices to automatically find the front-end NAT device and send request to it to open the corresponding ports.
-With UPnP enabled, the applications or host devices on the local network and the Internet can freely communicate with each other, thus realizing the seamless connection of the network.
+UPnP (Universal Plug and Play) protocol allows the applications or host devices to automatically find the front-end NAT device and send request to it to open the corresponding ports.
+With UPnP enabled, the applications or host devices in the both sides of the NAT device can freely communicate with each other realizing the seamless connection of the network.
 You may need to enable the UPnP if you want to use applications for multiplayer gaming, peer-to-peer connections, real-time communication (such as VoIP or telephone conference) or remote assistance, etc.